utkarshX-dev/cpp-autocomplete-trie/readme.md

 # Trie AutoComplete

-A simple C++ command-line tool for fast word auto-completion using a Trie data structure.
+A C++ command-line tool for fast word auto-completion using a Trie data structure.

 ## Features
 - Instant prefix-based word suggestions